-For years now, most content marketers have been pumping out 500-word blogs to fuel the inbound marketing campaigns of businesses around the world.
+For years now, most content marketers pumped out 500-word blogs to fuel the inbound marketing campaigns of businesses around the world.
 It’s simply what worked to climb search engine rankings and drive visitors to websites.
+It was our solution to how to do search engine optimization for marketing.

 Then SEO evolved.
 Again.